Caff1982/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] high bias, high variance
 - [x] low bias, low variance

-  `// since the data is accurately classified and is neither overfitting or underfitting the dataset`
+**Explanation**: Since the data is accurately classified and is neither overfitting or underfitting the dataset

 #### Q75.
 You need to select a machine learning process to run a distributed neural network on a mobile application.
 Which would you choose?